-So, instead of parking the problem in the back of your mind like an unwanted Christmas gift at the back of your wardrobe, use these tips to avoid procrastination.
+So, instead of parking the problem in the back of your mind like an unwanted Christmas gift at the back of your wardrobe, osteopaths can use it to avoid procrastination.

 I recommend writing down the 3 most important things to do that day.
-If you have things to do that cannot be done in a day, don’t write it.
-Use a new page to bullet point exactly what you need to do to achieve that larger task.
+If you have something to do that cannot be done in a day, don’t write it.
+Use a new page to pinpoint precisely what you need to do to achieve that more significant task.
 Something like social media cannot be conquered in 24 hours.
 Struggling with a plan?
-Contact me and I can help you get the ball rolling.
+Contact us, and we can help you get the ball rolling.

 Personally, stillness motivates me to work.
-Everyday I make a point of getting up early and walking to the beach – cup of instant sugarless black coffee in hand.
+Every day I make a point of getting up early and walking to the beach – a cup of sugarless black coffee in hand.

 Parents?
 I get it.
 It’s hard to find space in a family home.
 A good pair of noise-cancelling headphone is the best thing you can gift yourself.
 Looking for a pair?
 I highly recommend these headphones.
 Not sure home is the right place to get work done?
 Why not stay another hour after work or go to the nearest coffee shop?
 I did this for 45-minutes after every Monday and Thursday shift and saw my productivity shoot through the roof!
 This method also allows you to keep work at work.
 Much nicer.